-Investors can have cheap insurance for their portfolio and could look to put their money to work while reducing their risk by using options and warrants strategies.
-Remain attuned to the news from overseas, particularly from the eurozone (earnings), China (PMI) and the US (sequestration).
+Remain attuned to the news from overseas, particularly from the eurozone (ECB), China (economy) and the US (budget and debt ceiling).
 Monitor the US dollar for a guide to the future direction of commodities and equities prices.

 Investment Adviser D2MX Advisory